-Net position, the difference between assets and liabilities, as presented in the statement of net position, are subdivided into three categories: net investments in capital assets; restricted net position; and unrestricted net position.
+Net position, the total of assets, deferred outflows, liabilities, and deferred inflows as presented in the statement of net position, are subdivided into three categories: net investments in capital assets; restricted net position; and unrestricted net position.
 Net position is reported as restricted when constraints are imposed on the use of the amounts either externally by creditors, grantors, contributors, or laws and regulations of other governments, or by law through constitutional provisions or enabling legislation.